 Last week was another busy week, after the sprint we have been working on different action points.
 Starting from the handover of @benjaminbollen, fixing issues in crust and routing, new RFCs etc.

-As mentioned in the last week’s update from @Fraser, the handover process from @benjaminbollen went as planned.
+As mentioned in the last week’s update from @anon86652309, the handover process from @benjaminbollen went as planned.
 Andrew has quickly got his head around the Routing implementation and with Andrew’s expertise, we can only expect the Routing library to get even better in the near future.

 Andrew has also raised a WIP RFC to detail an approach to refactor the Crust code base, so that we can use stabler version of Rust rather than depending on the nightly version of Rust and also make the library efficient and easy to use as a generic transport lib.
 While Andrew is busy with the RFC and the handover process, @Peter_Jankuliak and @vinipsmaker have been resolving the bugs in the Crust library.

 Unexpectedly @qi_ma was unwell and we were short of him for couple of days last week.
 Also, @brian_s would be away for the next two weeks on annual leave.
-Since both the maintainers of routing are not available this week (Andrew and Brian), the Client and Vault guys (@ustulation and @fraser) are stepping in to Routing to review the code and make improvements, assisted by David.
+Since both the maintainers of routing are not available this week (Andrew and Brian), the Client and Vault guys (@ustulation and @anon86652309) are stepping in to Routing to review the code and make improvements, assisted by David.
 When @qi_ma resumes work, he would also be working with Fraser and Spandan in the routing library.

 While others are busy working on the core libraries, I get some space to do feasibility analysis for getting the add-on compatible with the launcher workflow.
 I completed a proof of concept to expose the network API from the add-on, so that the application developers would be able to interact with the network using the API.
 Once the analysis is complete I will detail more on how the API would be exposed for developers.